 Write How You Talk

-You can leave the “ums” and “likes” for you daily ramblings, but try to make your blog posts sound conversational.
+You can leave the “ums” and “likes” for your daily ramblings, but try to make your blog posts sound conversational.

-Unless your target audience is Congress or mechanical engineers, your readers will appreciate posts that showcase your personality.
+Unless your target audience is Congress or a group of mechanical engineers, your readers will appreciate posts that showcase your personality.

 A lot of people get stuck while writing because they think they have to sound like someone they’re not.
-When you write how you speak, you’ll feel less pressure while writing.
+When you make the decision to write how you speak, that can take a lot of pressure off of you.
 And guess what?
 It will make your writing better.

 When I edit documents for my friends or family members, I notice they often write a lot more formally than they need to.
 Once I give them the advice to write how they talk, their writing sounds more natural and is much easier to read.

 Just Write the First Draft

-Try to write and don’t look back until you’ve finished!
-Quickly writing a first draft can be so hard to do, but doing it will help you get all of your ideas out.
+Try to write and don’t look back until you’re finished!
+This can be so hard to do, but writing your first draft quickly will help you get all of your ideas out.

-Your first draft may be messy, but that’s okay!
+Your first draft may be really messy, but that’s okay!
 Even great writers can have terrible first drafts.
 The beauty of writing is you can always fix it later.

 There are SO.
 MANY.
 BLOGGERS.
 What is the one thing that sets you apart from the thousands of other people writing online?

 There are a few bloggers I love to follow.
-A few of them blog about food, but they’re entirely different from each other.
+A few of them blog about food, but they’re completely different from each other.
 If they wrote the same way or posted the same type of social media content, I’d get bored.

 Don’t try to sound the same way other bloggers in your niche sound because that’s how you think you should sound.
 Show your readers who YOU are and you’ll find the people who love you for it.

 Less is More

-One of my favorite writing tips is “tell more with less.”
+One of my favorite writing tips is to “tell more with less.”